Business Administration

 - receive a grade of B or better in the MBA classes taken while still an undergraduate student

-- maintain fulltime student status at UAB
+- maintain full-time student status at UAB

 Once the undergraduate student has completed all requirements for graduation, their undergraduate degree may be awarded.